Rannie/flui/site/docs/en/widgets/label.md

 # Labels

-Label is a component that extends the functionality of Text.
+Label is a widget that extends the functionality of Text.

 ## FLCopyableLabel